subratcall/msdataworkshop/README.md

         - https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengaccessingclusterkubectl.htm
         - https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengdownloadkubeconfigfile.htm
    - Create 2 ATP-S pdbs named `orderdb` and `inventorydb` (for order and all other services)
-        - If the pdbs are not named `orderdb` and `inventorydb`, insure all deployments yaml files are modified to use the names given in the database url (ie changing `orderdb_high` and `inventorydb_high` to specified db names).
+        - If the pdbs are not named `orderdb` and `inventorydb`, insure the default exported values for ORDER_PDB_NAME and ORDER_PDB_NAME are changed (this is covered in later step)
         - Select the license included option for license.
         - https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/tutorial-getting-started-autonomous-db/index.html
         - Note the ocid, compartmentId, name, and admin pw of the databases